selected branch:

 While waiting for the transfer to register, it’s advisable to prepare for the move.
 The conveyancer will inform you once the transfer is registered.
 If you are purchasing your home in cash, the title deed will be sent to you.
 If you are taking out a mortgage loan, it will be sent to the bank.
 Thereafter your bond repayments will commence and you can settle into your new space.

-blog, interior design tips, trends
+10 Top interior design trends for 2021

 The colour palette and decor in your space could easily be the difference between a good home and a great one.
 While it’s important to bring your personal style into your home, a fresh change is always good if you are by the means to make one.
 Say goodbye to marble countertops and perfectly sleek spaces and say hello to bold colours and vibrant wallpapers with these top interior design trends for 2021.